devtut/generate/docs/python/immutable-datatypes-int-float-str-tuple-and-frozensets.md

 ---
-metaTitle: Immutable datatypes(int, float, str, tuple and frozensets)
+metaTitle: "Immutable datatypes(int, float, str, tuple and frozensets)"
-description: Individual characters of strings are not assignable, Tuple's individual members aren't assignable, Frozenset's are immutable and not assignable
+description: "Individual characters of strings are not assignable, Tuple's individual members aren't assignable, Frozenset's are immutable and not assignable"
 ---

 # Immutable datatypes(int, float, str, tuple and frozensets)